mutkuensert/mutkuensert.github.io/_posts/2025-12-07-solid-principles.markdown

     FeatureA --> ImageEditor
     FeatureB --> ImageEditor
 ```
 Suppose we use an image processing library and created an ImageEditor class using the library.
 We use this class in more than one place in our program.
-In new versions of this library, changes in the internals will cause recompiling of the modules that depend on our class.
+Changes in the new versions of the library will cause recompiling of the modules that depend on our class.
 To fix it:

 ```mermaid
 classDiagram